 So we say, “Oh, they’re just very strong-willed.”
 No, they’re not.
 They are weak-willed because they cannot conquer themselves.

 Anne: I say it’s possible.
 It’s not probable.
-In Christian circles when the man claims to have been saved by Jesus, so he’s over it.
+In Christian circles when the man claims that Jesus has saved him, so he’s over it.
 He said a prayer and Christ changed him and he’s done with it, which is what my ex said and then he lied for 7 years after that.

 I think that in order to have faith and utilize Christ’s Atonement to be able to change, you have to actually take steps toward that.
 You can’t just say that you were changed and actually be changed.
 That’s not how it works because, in order to actually benefit from the Spirit, you have to be obedient to the Commandments.